digital-work-lab/open-source-collaboration-game/playbook-M1.md

 - Click on "use the template" to create a new repository based on the template
 - Enter a name for the repository (`colrev-docs`) and click on "Create repository from template"
 - Explain that the repository is now created and that we can see the files in the repository
+- Share the link with the class (on the whiteboard)

 ## The hosting